 How to Grow Eggplant

-Not only is eggplant easy to grow, it is one of the more prolific producers
+Eggplants are easy to grow.
+It is one of the more prolific producers in the

-of the vegetable world.
+vegetable world.
 On top of that, it is great in recipes.
-Eggplant
+Eggplant Parmesan

-Parmesan is one of the better known of all Italian recipes.
-Eggplant is a
+is one of the better known of all Italian recipes.
+Eggplant is a very popular

 Eggplant is easy to grow.
 It is grown and enjoyed all over the world.
 There